Answered By: Andrew Willan Last Updated: Apr 01, 2020 Views: 1053

-You can search for all the 250,000 UK theses currently listed in the British Library Catalogue and you can download any of the 12,000 full-text theses that are already held in EThOS.
-More and more theses will become available in digital format in the EThOS database.
+You can search for all the UK theses currently listed in the British Library Catalogue and you can download any of the full-text theses that are already held in EThOS, either directly or via links to an institution’s own repository.
 EThOS replaced the British Theses Service - microfilms are no longer available from the British Library.

 To read or download theses: